LUK4S-B/IsUMap/README.md

   # (and 'saveDistMatrix = False') in order
   # to avoid recomputing it.

+  tconorm = "canonical",
+  # The t-conorm that is used for symmetrization of the
+  # distances of the local neighbourhoods during the
+  # merging procedure (see our articles cited above for
+  # more details).
+One can choose among the following options:
+  # "canonical","probabilistic sum", "bounded sum",
+  # "drastic sum", "Einstein sum", "nilpotent maximum"

   # The rest of the parameters only have an effect
   # if 'metricMDS = True'.
 In that case, they
   # influence the behaviour of the stochastic